WOMD-Reasoning: A Large-Scale Dataset for Interaction Reasoning in Driving: Appendix

 \section{Appendix}

-In this supplementary material, we first show the pipeline we use to introduce language into Multipath++ trajectory prediction model, as well as the training details of Multipath++ on \alias.
-Then, we show an example of the interpreted language of the motion data.
-We also revisit the prompts to build the language dataset.
-We will make the dataset and codes public.
+In this appendix, we first show the building process of \alias in detail in \ref{part:building}.
+Specifically, we show the construction of the interpreted language of the motion data with an example (\ref{sec:language_description}), and we revisit the detailed methods utilizing GPT to build the language dataset as well as providing the full set of prompts (\ref{sec:build_dataset_prompts}).
+Some examples of the vision modal of \alias provided by simulations are presented in \ref{sec:appendix_example_simulated_vision_modality}.

+Then, for \method, whose language output enhances trajectory prediction as shown in Section~\ref{sec:language-enhance-trajectory-prediction}, we provide further implementation details.
+Specifically, in \ref{sec:ids}, we describe how agent information from driving scenarios is incorporated into the input of \method.
+The training hyperparameters used for the downstream trajectory prediction module are presented in \ref{sec:multipath}.
+The prompt used to obtain the GPT Score for evaluation is provided in \ref{sec:appendix_gpt_score}.We further provide a qualitative comparison in \ref{sec:appendix_qualitative_results_supplementary} of the benchmarked multi-modal models listed in Table~\ref{tab:all-results}, and introduce in \ref{sec:more-lm-baselines} additional multi-modal models not included in the table.
+Examples of aggregated context (\ref{sec:appendix_cot_aggregated_example}) and factual description context (\ref{sec:appendix_cot_example}) used in Chain-of-Thought interaction reasoning are also provided for reference.
+An ablation study on the fine-tuning strategy used in \method is included in \ref{sec:ablation-llava-ft-trick}, along with an analysis of the data efficiency of \alias in helping \method learn driving-related reasoning in \ref{sec:dataset-efficiency}.